-Before you turn up your nose at the mere idea of a sausage made with blood, know that most ethnic cuisines have a similar version -- even French haute cuisine.
+Before you turn up your nose at the mere idea of a sausage made with blood, know that most cuisines around the world have a similar version—even French haute cuisine.

-Today, as is true with Pennsylvania Dutch scrapple, it can be made with choicer cuts of pork, as we've done here.
+Today, as is true with Pennsylvania Dutch scrapple, it can be made with other cuts of pork, as we've done here.

-Kiszka can be eaten cold, heated and whole on a grill or nonstick skillet, cut into rounds and fried, or removed from the casing and heated like hash.
+Kiszka can be eaten multiple ways, whether cold or heated; cooked whole on a grill or nonstick skillet; cut into rounds and fried; or removed from the casing and heated like hash.

 Skim fat off the reserved liquid and add enough water to make 7 cups.
 Add 1 teaspoon salt and bring to a boil.

-Have large, clean hog intestines ready.
+Have large, clean hog intestines ready for stuffing.
 Mix hot buckwheat or barley with reserved ground pork and pork liver.
 Taste and adjust seasonings.

 Where to Get Fresh or Frozen Pig's Blood

 If you know of a reputable farmer who slaughters his own hogs, you might get pig's blood and hog casings there.
 Otherwise, commercial mom-and-pop butcher shops will be your best bet.
 If you butcher your own animals, remember to mix 1 tablespoon vinegar with every 1 cup of harvested blood so it won't clot and become unusable.

 Blood Sausage Common in Most Cuisines